coherence-community/coherence-hibernate/README.md

 Welcome to Oracle Coherence Hibernate Project
 =============================================

-The Oracle Coherence Hibernate project implements integration points between Oracle Coherence and the Hibernate object/relational mapping framework from JBoss.org.
+The Oracle Coherence Hibernate project implements integration points between Oracle Coherence and the Hibernate object/relational mapping framework.

-Two primary integration points are covered currently: using Coherence as a second-level cache in Hibernate; and using Hibernate as a Coherence CacheStore implementation.
+Two primary integration points are covered currently:

+- using Coherence as a second-level cache in Hibernate
+- using Hibernate as a Coherence CacheStore implementation

 Detailed project documentation for the latest release (1.0.0) is available
 here: [http://coherence-community.github.io/coherence-hibernate/1.0.0/](http://coherence-community.github.io/coherence-hibernate/1.0.0/)